 1 As stated previously, the reaction coordinate used for the US simulations will be the same reaction coordinate used for the ABF simulations, i.e. the z distance along the channel axis.
-The bounds of the reaction coordinate will be kept the same as well, i.e. z ∈ [-13,5].
-Windows will be spaced 1 Å apart, centered at 5 Å, 4 Å,..., -12 Å, -13 Å. We can use the SMD trajectory previously calculated to generate the starting states (PDBs) for these windows by looking for states near the window centers.
-For convenience, the naming scheme employed will designate window0.pdb to be near 5 Å, window1.pdb near 4 Å, etc. There should be a total of 19 windows, i.e., windows 0 to 18.
+The bounds of the reaction coordinate will be kept the same as well, i.e. $z \in [-13, 5]$.
+Windows will be spaced 1 Å apart, centered at 5 Å, 4 Å,..., -12 Å, -13 Å. We can use the SMD trajectory previously calculated to generate the starting states for these windows by looking for states near the window centers.
+For convenience, the naming scheme employed will designate window0 to be near 5 Å, window1 near 4 Å, etc. There should be a total of 19 windows, i.e., windows 0 to 18.
 An example of a script to find these states from a trajectory and create the appropriate binary coordinate and extended system configuration files is given in example-input/get-windows.tcl.
+These coordinate and configuration files can be used directly to seed the REMD-US simulations as restart files.
+Alternatively, energy minimization can be run using these coordinate and configuration files, producing new .coor, .vel, and .xsc restart files to seed the REMD-US simulations.
+Minimization restart files are provided in the example-input/ directory.